rabsingh/Capstone-Project/README.md

 ## 9. Future Scope
 ### Additional Features (for future development)

+  An addtional app to link with the Shopping List app is planned for future development.
+  It's key features would be :

 - A chore list that links to the shopping list.
 - Children would complete chores and be rewarded so they can add items to the shopping list.
 - Parents would determine rewards/ points on the completion of chores.